 - liquid (less common)

-It’s common for people to refer to LSD using certain slang terms, or street names.
-This can be used to avoid detection by law enforcement or to communicate with people who sell drugs.
+It’s common for people to refer to LSD using certain slang terms or street names.
+These names can be used to avoid detection by law enforcement or to communicate with people who sell drugs.

 Popular Street Names For LSD

-LSD is a psychedelic drug that can be swallowed or absorbed on the tongue (in blotter paper form).
+LSD is a psychedelic drug that can be swallowed or absorbed on the tongue using blotter paper.
 People sometimes take it in small doses—a practice known as “microdosing”.